andrewking97/CSC211-Spring2020/README.md

 **Discussion Session**
 <br> Location: Swan Hall ~ rm305

+> Attending 80% of discussion sessions will earn you an additional 5pts on your final exam.

 | Day | Staff Member |  Time |
 | --- | --- | --- |
 |Tuesday |   Christian |   5:00p – 6:00p  |